 - Sentencing efficiency.

 These Chantiers’ conclusions, handed over in January 2018 to the Minister of Justice, have been used to feed the 2018-2022 justice programming bill and the accompanying organic bill.
-These laws will be presented to the Council of Ministers and then to Parliament this spring.
+These laws have been presented to the Council of Ministers on 20 April 2018.
+Moreover, a constitutional reform has been announced on 4 April and should take the form of a bill, which will be presented to the Council of Ministers in the course of May.

 Since Emmanuel Macron’s election, a number of reforms have been initiated, in accordance with his program.